andreykobal/telegram-mini-app-aa/README.md

-# 🪄 Welcome to Account Abstraction Magic! 🪄
+# 🪄 Welcome to Telegram Mini App Account Abstraction Magic! 🪄

 A seamless experience for Telegram users!